 Figure 13 – Provisioning - Independent ENUM Registry

 As depicted in Figure 13, the ENUM Tier 0/1 Registry can obtain data from all authorized Service Providers to enable routing data exchange for a functional IP Network to Network Interconnection service.
-A Managed Shared Registration System (SRS) Service allows authorized Service Providers of Record to create, change, and/or modify ENUM domain name registrations in the Tier 0/1 Registry Database (1 and 1A).
+One of the functions of the Registry is to allow authorized Service Providers to create, change, and/or modify ENUM domain name registrations in the Tier 0/1 Registry Database (1 and 1A).

-The Managed SRS Service also validates registrations through the Validation Application via access to the authoritative LERG and Number Portability Administration Center (NPAC) data sources (2).
+Further it validates registrations via access to the authoritative LERG and Number Portability Administration Center (NPAC) data sources (2).